-Legionnaires' disease is a severe form of pneumonia.
-It is caused by Legionella bacteria which are found in damp or wet environments.
-It can also be found in soils.
+Legionnaires' disease (also known as legionellosis) is a severe form of pneumonia.
+It is caused by Legionella bacteria which are found in damp or wet environments, ranging from damp soils to spa baths.

 How do you get Legionnaires' disease?

 You can catch Legionnaires' disease by breathing in water droplets or air-borne liquid droplets that are contaminated by the bacteria.

 Legionnaires' disease cannot be caught from other people or from animal contact.